kbhse/EnergyMonitor/ReadMe.md

 [An Introduction to AC Power](https://learn.openenergymonitor.org/electricity-monitoring/ac-power-theory/introduction#an-introduction-to-ac-power)

-The ESP32 is a low-cost, low-power [system on a chip](https://en.wikipedia.org/wiki/System_on_a_chip "System on a chip") [microcontroller](https://en.wikipedia.org/wiki/Microcontroller "Microcontroller") with integrated Wi-Fi, created and developed by Espressif Systems
+The **ESP32** is a low-cost, low-power [system on a chip](https://en.wikipedia.org/wiki/System_on_a_chip "System on a chip") [microcontroller](https://en.wikipedia.org/wiki/Microcontroller "Microcontroller") with integrated Wi-Fi, created and developed by Espressif Systems

 ![image](https://user-images.githubusercontent.com/55367064/132167781-9750606c-70ef-4763-a6fa-50ad65bcf074.png)

-The full spec. of the ESP32:
+Specification:

 - Xtensa dual-core 32-bit LX6 microprocessor
 - 240 MHz